 Where could I add more choices?

 Some scenes had to let the action drive them.
-The whole point of that scene was to get from A to B (and that’s okay since this will happen).
-But others could be made stronger if I thought about what choice my protagonist had to make either at the end of it, or during it.
+The whole point of that scene was to get from A to B (and that’s okay since this will happen from time to time).
+But other scenes could be strengthened if I included what choice my protagonist had to make either at the end of it, or during it.
 Sometimes those choices were related to the plot, other times to the internal conflict, and sometimes it was just a choice that allowed for some world building or setting.

 Do you think about choices or do you write what you know happens?